This article from Jacobin speaks for itself.

 But this is where we are today.
 Scripture is used to justify all sorts of hate, injustice, and intolerance.
 If you cherry pick the right "trees" out of scripture, you can make the Biblical "forest" be anything you want.

 One thing is for sure.
 The NLRB views its job as protecting capital from labor, rather than the other way around.
 So, we have a Department of Commerce that looks out for corporations, and a Department of Labor that looks out for corporationns.
 Level playing field, huh?
-This has been happening under both Republican and Democratic administrations, but has reached its pinnacle with Trump, especially during the pandemic.
+This has been happening under both Republican and Democratic administrations, but has reached its pinnacle with Trump, especially during the pandemic."And it charges the United States with violating workers’ rights in terms not typically associated with well-off countries, at one point saying the bind many essential workers have been placed in during the pandemic — forced to risk infection or lose their jobs and potentially unemployment benefits — amounts to a system of forced labor."

 I said at the time that these pandemic relief bills were passed that they were inadequate, misguided, and misdirected.
 They were not necessarily inadeqaute as to the total price tag, but rather that--as usual--they were top heavy.
 Also, "relief" to the wealthy was more permanent than the relief given to workers, the unemployed, and other individuals.